-The final budget for FY 2020/21 projects a General Fund overall planned surplus (including leased property and IGT activities) of \$2.2 million in order to increase the General Fund reserve balance for potential future need in light of the adverse effects of the ongoing COVID-19 pandemic.
-There is tremendous uncertainty regarding future levels of property tax revenues.
+The final budget for FY 2021/22 projects a General Fund overall planned surplus (including leased property and IGT activities) of \$7.5 million in order to increase the General Fund reserve balance.
 While residential property values within the District have actually improved since the pandemic began, sales volume remains low.
-Longer term, the impact on property values of high unemployment and reduced personal income is unknown.
+Long term, property value trends, unemployment, and increasing inflation are an uncertain threat to District finances.

-The final budget provides for increased ongoing spending requirements resulting from labor cost escalation, including salary increases and an increase in required pension contributions, and additional debt service payments resulting from substantial capital replacement and other equipment purchases financed in recent years.
+The final budget provides increased ongoing spending requirements resulting from labor cost escalation, including salary increases and an increase in required pension contributions, and additional debt service payments resulting from substantial capital replacement and other financed equipment purchases.

-The final budget for 2020/21 keeps Metro Fire on track with respect to addressing the long-term financial obligations associated with the commitment to current employees and retirees to pay medical benefits after retirement by funding the OPEB funding policy contribution as well as maintaining the funding plan for the outstanding pension obligation bonds.
-Establishing and maintaining adequate reserves remains an important goal for Metro Fire.
+The final budget for 2021/22 keeps Metro Fire on track with respect to addressing the long-term financial obligations associated with the commitment to current employees and retirees to pay medical benefits after retirement by funding the OPEB funding policy contribution as well as maintaining the funding plan for the outstanding pension obligation bonds.